zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

+### 20240326 We have a meeting with other PMs!

+We have a short wehcat meeting with other PMs in which we decided to merge our result by submitting class diagrams from each group.
+The deadline is 1st, April.
+Check our schedules [**here**](./CALENDER.md).

 ### 20240324 We integrated a Gantt chart into our project calendar!

 We integrated a Gantt chart into our project calendar to offer a comprehensive view of our current progress and upcoming tasks.
 Hopefully it will always be put on the top of [**CALENDER.md**](./CALENDER.md).